DataCrunch-io/datacrunch-python/docs/source/examples/advanced_create_instance.rst

 .. code-block:: python

     import os
-    from datacrunch import DataCrunchClient
+    from verda import DataCrunchClient
-    from datacrunch.exceptions import APIException
+    from verda.exceptions import APIException

     """
     In this hypothetical example, we check if we have enough balance